What is cervical insufficiency?

-Cervical insufficiency cannot be prevented and does not have a clear, single cause, though some factors may put you more at risk:
+Cervical insufficiency is a condition of pregnancy when the cervix dilates (widens) and effaces (thins) before the pregnancy has reached full term.
+It can't be prevented and doesn't have a clear, single cause, though some factors may put you more at risk:

 - Previous surgeries on the cervix

 - Exposure to diethylstilbestrol (DES)